odoo-odev/odev/README.md

 Count the lines of code in custom modules.

+### `clone`

+Try to clone a customer repository locally on your custom code path based on the Odoo database url.

+The algorithm depends on the database type:
+- Sh: Try to find the repository linked to the database url on odoo.sh/_odoo/support;
+- Saas: Return the most accurate repository base on levensthein distance that compare the subdomain to the branch name.

 ### `create`

 Create a new empty local PostgreSQL database without initializing it with Odoo.